 We will support children by building on their confidence and ability to deal with challenging situations to enable them to keep themselves safe.
+The Cavendish safety curriculum equips children in keeping themselves safe and the mental health & wellbeing team (including Wellbeing Mentor) provides support for children.

-4.8.4 Our response to children carrying knives or other weapons in school and in situations out of school is aligned to the Manchester Knife and Weapon Carrying in Schools and Colleges Guidance (Knife Crime Protocol) in which we take a holistic and measured approach on a case-by-case basis to such incidents in and out of school.
+4.8.4 Our response to children carrying knives or other weapons in school and in situations out of school is aligned to the Manchester Knife and Weapon Carrying in Schools and Colleges Guidance (Knife Crime Protocol) in which we take a holistic and measured approach on a case by case basis to such incidents in and out of school.
+(See Appendix C)